Build A Convolutional Neural Network

 Introduction

 Now that you have an understanding of how CNNs work and the different layers that are used to construct them, you are ready to build a CNN architecture using PyTorch and by subclassing nn.Module.
 In this section, we will build a CNN.
 In the next section, we will prepare image data then train and assess a CNN.
-The last two sections focused with CNNs will explore some famous CNN architectures and how to implement transfer learning.
+The last two sections focused on CNNs will explore some famous CNN architectures and how to implement transfer learning.
 In this module, you should focus on understanding how the CNN architecture is defined using PyTorch and not worry about the other components of training and implementing them.

 I first import the required packages.
 Next, I define the device.
 If a GPU is available, it is used.
 If one is not available, the CPU is used.
 Note that training a CNN using a CPU can be very slow.
 So, if you plan to explore CNNs further, you need to have access to a CUDA-enabled GPU.